-Do you know that Holi is celebrated for around a week in Vrindavan Mathura region?
+Do you know that celebration of Holi continue for around a week in Vrindavan Mathura region?

 Learn more about this festival of colours in our article on Holi Festival, India.

 Durga puja is among the prominent national festivals of India.
 This festival is quite popular in the state of West Bengal.
-Durga puja is celebrated every year in the month of September and October.
-Before this festival, numerous statues of the goddess Durga are made along with the statues of Ganesh and Kartika.
+The country observes the celebrations of Durga puja every year in the month of September and October.
+Before this festival, there is a construction of numerous statues of the goddess Durga along with the statues of Ganesh and Kartika.

-The significance of this festival is likened to a married woman who comes to her parents’ home as Durga arrives for 9 days.
-To please the goddess, every feasible thing is done.
-Bengal is known for its excellent pandals when it comes to Durga puja.
+The significance of this festival has a link with a married woman who comes to her parents’ home as Durga arrives for 9 days.
+To please the goddess, they do every feasible thing.
+Bengal is popular for its excellent pandals when it comes to Durga puja.
 This festival is a representation of victory of good over evil.

-Durga puja is celebrated with great enthusiasm all over the country.
+All over the country people show great enthusiasm during the celebrations of Durga Puja.
 On this occasion of Durga puja, Kolkata is decorated like a bride and during this time people from various states visit Kolkata to become a part of the buoyant celebrations.
 There is an interesting twist to Durga Puja- marking it as a distinct celebration in the light of the topic “famous festivals India”.